The 14 Best Amazon PPC Software Options for Brands in 2026

 Website: https://www.helium10.com/tools/advertising/helium10ads/

-9. BidX
+11. BidX

 BidX is an advertising automation platform designed for sellers on Amazon and Walmart.
 It offers a robust suite of tools that cater to brands looking for either a self-serve software solution or a fully managed service.
 Its core functionality is built around rule-based automation, allowing users to create templated campaign structures, automate bid adjustments, and schedule ads with features like dayparting.
 This dual approach makes it a flexible option for businesses that may want to start with a managed service and later transition to managing their campaigns in-house using the same powerful software.
+The platform stands out with its granular control over automation rules and its strong reporting capabilities.

 Key Details & Performance Impact